puppetlabs/puppetlabs-pe_databases/README.md

 ## Maintenance

-This module provides cron jobs to VACUUM FULL tables in the `pe-puppetdb` database:
+This module provides SystemD timers to pg_repack tables in the `pe-puppetdb` database:
- - facts tables are VACUUMed Tuesdays and Saturdays at 4:30AM
+ - facts tables are pg_repack'd  Tuesdays and Saturdays at 4:30AM
- - catalogs tables are VACUUMed Sundays and Thursdays at 4:30AM
+ - catalogs tables are pg_repack'd  Sundays and Thursdays at 4:30AM
+ - reports table is pg_repack'd on the 10th of the month at 05:30AM on systems with PE 2019.7.0 or less
+ - resource_events table is pg_repack'd on the 15th of the month at 05:30AM on systems with PE 2019.3.0 or less
- - other tables are VACUUMed on the 20th of the month at 5:30AM
+ - other tables are pg_repack'd on the 20th of the month at 5:30AM

 > Note: You may be able to improve the performance (reduce time to completion) of maintenance tasks by increasing the [maintenance_work_mem](#maintenance_work_mem) setting.

-With PE 2018.1.7 and 2019.0.2 and newer, this module uses `pg_repack` instead of `VACUUM FULL`.

 Please note that when using `pg_repack` as part of the pe_databases module, unclean exits can leave behind the schema when otherwise it should have been cleaned up.
 This can result in the messages similar to the following: